matijakolaric-com/django-music-publisher/docs/manual_dataimport.rst

 Data upload
 ______________________________

-Then upload the CSV file through the data import form.
-If all goes well, the report will show the link to imported works.
+Upload the CSV file through the data import form.
+If all goes well, the import report will show links to imported works.

 Professional support
 --------------------